I Hate You (I Think)

 My jaw dropped open in shock.

-Trevor glanced over his shoulder and smiled.
-"They're making fun of you Raven," he whispered.
+Trevor glanced over his shoulder and smiled, his eyes lingering on the two cheerleaders, his amusement failing to look sincere.
+"They're making fun of you."

 "Yeah, I got that," I retorted.
 "It's because you can't shut your ugly mouth."

-The flash of a camera brought me back from my momentary brain lapse and I bit down on Trevor's tongue with my teeth as hard as I could.
-He cried out in pain, his words muddled.
-I put my hands on his slick chest and pushed him away forcefully before standing up and wiping my mouth on the back of my hand, not caring that I had smudged my black lipstick.
+The accompanying flash from Jennifer's cell phone camera startled me enough that I bit down on Trevor's tongue.
+He cried out in pain, his words muddled, hand cupping his mouth.
+Pressing my hands to his chest, I forcefully pushed him away before standing to put distance between us.
+Wiping my moistened mouth against the back of my hand, uncaring that I was smudging my black lipstick, I glared daggers.

-"You…" I growled, narrowing my eyes at Trevor whose hands were covering his wounded mouth.
-He looked up at me as if daring me to hit him.
+"You…" I growled threateningly, narrowing my eyes at Trevor who had stood to face me, looking at me as if daring me to hit him.

 I never turned down a dare.

-I balled my fist up and pulled it back so it was poised like a snake ready to strike.
-Trevor's green eyes bored into mine as he stepped closer to me, bracing himself for the attack.
-I waited for the right moment when I could catch him off guard and then I would hit him in the face with everything I had.
+I balled my fist and pulled it back, poised like a snake ready to strike.
+Trevor's green eyes bored into mine as he stepped closer, bracing himself for the attack.
+I waited for the right moment when I would catch him off guard.
+Then I would hit him in that pretty face of his with everything I had, a hundred punches not close to what he deserved.

 A whistle blew on the soccer field, signaling the players to meet before the game, calling Trevor's attention away from me for the slightest instant.
-I took advantage of the opportunity and lunged forward, my fist flying passed my face and heading straight for his perfectly straight nose.
-It was like a scene from Spiderman and I briefly wondered if Trevor had some super human powers as he quickly dodged my fist so it flew right passed his left ear and then grabbed my arm and pulled me into him, my face almost smacking into his naked chest.
+I took advantage of the opportunity and lunged forward, my fist flying and heading straight for his perfectly straight nose.
+It was like a scene from Spiderman and I briefly wondered if Trevor had superhuman powers as he quickly dodged my fist so it flew right by his left ear.
+He grabbed my arm and pulled me against him, my face almost smacking into his naked chest.

 "I've got to go.
 How about one more kiss for good luck?" he asked, leaning down so the tip of his nose was touching mine.

-I swung my free hand up but he caught that one too and pinned both my arms behind my back so that he was now giving me an awkward hug.
-My back was arched into him and I had to look up into his face to avoid face planting in his smooth chest.
+I swung my free hand up but he caught that one too and pinned both my arms behind my back, forcing me into an awkward hug.
+My spine arched towards him and I had to look up into his face to avoid face planting into his smooth chest.
 It was a very compromising position.

 "Let go Trevor," I demanded through gritted teeth.